 2. The research interests and/or proposed a research project of the applicant needs to address a question that is central to Evolutionary Biology and is closely allied to the research program of at least one faculty member within the EB JDP.

-3. Both SDSU and UC Riverside have mandatory mininums in terms of GPA and GRE (as well as TOEFL if appropriate).
+3. Both SDSU and UC Riverside have mandatory mininums in terms of GPA (as well as TOEFL if appropriate).
 All successful applicants must meet and in almost all cases exceed these minimums.

 In general we consider student excellence the primary factor governing program admissibility.
 Primary and secondary members of EB shall have the same standing with regard to student admission although this is subject to periodic re-evaluation and may change with program growth.